0chain/gosdk/README.md

 ## Mobile Builds
-- gosdk can be build to use on Mobile platforms iOS and Android using gomobile.
+- gosdk can be built for iOS and Android using gomobile.
-- Xcode Command Line Tools is required to build SDK for iOS.
+- Xcode Command Line Tools is required to build the SDK for iOS.
-- Android studio with NDK is required to build SDK for Android.
+- Android studio with NDK is required to build the SDK for Android.
 - See [FAQ](#faq) for installing Go, gomobile Xcode or Android Studio.

 Steps:
-1. Run below command for the first time to setup gomobile environment
+1. Run the command below for the first time to setup the gomobile environment:

         make setup-gomobile
-2. In case Go package not found in golang.org/x/mobile/bind, run the command `go get golang.org/x/mobile/bind`
+2. In case the Go package is not found in `golang.org/x/mobile/bind`, run:
+        `go get golang.org/x/mobile/bind`
-3. Use below commands in the root folder of the repo to build Mobile SDK
+3. Run below commands in the root folder of the repo to build the Mobile SDK:

         For iOS only:
                 make build-ios